Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 Go to `Mapflow <https://app.mapflow.ai>`_ and register or login using your Google account.
 Mapflow processes imagery and extracts vector objects from it.
 So as a user, you start processings, or as we call it, **flows**.

-How to run your mapping flow in Web app
+How to run your AI mapping in Web app
 ---------------------------------------

 Mapflow is designed to be intuitive.
 Here is our step-by-step user guide: